getdunne/multi-au/README.md

  - Delete *~/Library/Caches/com.apple.musicapps*

 The above measures appear to WORK with MacOS 10.13.6 and Logic Pro X 10.4.8, but FAIL under MacOS 10.15.6 and Logic Pro X 10.5.1.

+## UPDATE: The culprit appears to be Logic Pro 10.5.x

+Following a suggestion from Apple, I tested the same steps using Logic Pro 10.4.8 on MacOS 10.15.6 Catalina, and **this works as expected**.
+It is even possible to get Logic 10.4.8 to show the new I/O options by simply selecting the *Single-Sout* plug-in in the Plug-In Manager and choosing "Reset and Rescan Selection"; it's not even necessary to delete any caches.
+(If you do this, Logic will continue to use the old plug-in name "Single-Sout", but it will correctly load the the "Multi-Sout" plug-in.)